gil--/frontify/README.md

 I recommended replacing shop with the latest Timber release and then making the adjustments needed in theme.liquid to support the new compiled assets.

 ## What's Included
-- Scss Compilation (Autoprefixer, partials)
+- SCSS Compilation (Autoprefixer, partials)
 - SVG (Sourcemap creation)
 - JS ES6 Compatible (Webpack)
 - Shopify Integration